AdobeDocs/commerce-operations.en/help/configuration/cli/run-support-utilities.md

 Run the following commands in the order shown to display the paths to the applications used by the support utilities and Data Collector:

-1. Change to your Magento installation directory.
+1. Change to your Commerce installation directory.

    For example, `cd /var/www/magento2`